-- Use Bloom's Taxonomy to scaffold for higher-level thinking. - → Familiarize yourself with and use Depth of Knowledge levels to plan instruction to meet all students' needs. - Support multilingual learners by creating an academic, language-rich environment that surrounds students with oral and written texts needed to succeed in an academic environment. - Use the principles of sheltered instruction to structure pedagogy and curriculum for all of your learners, especially multilingual learners.
-This includes development of both content and language objectives, judicious use of students' native languages for support, and explicit teaching of learning strategies. - Create a resource-rich environment that supports all students (including multilingual learners). - → Share strategies, processes, and reminders (such as reading comprehension strategies, estimation, and thesis statement development) with posters around the room.
-Students can help create these "how-to" posters during and after working through and mastering a skill or process.
-Remind students about these resources on a regular basis to encourage independence in learning.
+- Use Bloom's Taxonomy to scaffold for higher-level thinking. - → Familiarize yourself with and use Depth of Knowledge levels to plan instruction to meet all students' needs. - Support multilingual learners by creating a language-rich environment that surrounds students with oral and written texts needed to succeed in an academic environment. - Use the principles of sheltered instruction to structure pedagogy and curriculum for all of your learners and especially multilingual learners. - Develop a plan moving forward for students who are struggling with material. - → See the principles of Universal Design for Learning for strategies to re-engage and support struggling students.